Pomegranate Chicken (Romania)

 1 medium/lg onion - diced

-2 oz pancetta - chopped fine or if sliced then chop into thin strips
+2 oz pancetta - chopped fine or if sliced then chop into thin

 1 cup almonds (with skins)